KenKundert/avendesora/doc/overview.rst

     > avendesora edit bank

-This opens the MechanicsBank account in your editor (you can select your editor by modifying the :ref:`edit_account setting <settings>`).
+This opens the MechanicsBank account in your editor (you can select your editor by modifying the :ref:`edit_account <edit_account setting>`).
 Once you modify your account, you should save the file and exit the editor.
 The change will be checked and if there are any errors, you will be given a chance to reopen the account file and fix the problem.